top of page

 How do you enjoy a concert if you can’t hear the music?

-For hearing people, it’s a legitimate question.
-Music is a sound, it goes through your ears… and that’s it, right?
+For hearing people, it's a legitimate question.
+Music is sound—it goes through your ears and that's it, right?

 Wrong.
-You can feel the bass of the music.
-Although it’s not something hearing people typically think about, vibrations are a make or break factor for a Deaf person experiencing any form of music.
+You can feel the bass.
+Though hearing people may not think about it, vibrations are crucial for a Deaf person experiencing music.

 Music: Not Impossible technology in action

-Although we have a long way to go with inclusivity and accessibility, these vests are an amazing first step.
-If you want to learn more about how Deaf people experience music and how hearing people can help to make it more accessible, make sure to view the video below.
+While there's still a long way to go for inclusivity and accessibility, these vests are a big step forward.
+To learn more about how Deaf people experience music and how we can make it more accessible, watch the video below.

 Written by Simma Lamb